-- Executive Meddling: This documentary is a depiction of Executive Meddling in action, as halfway through the documentary the first screening of Kingdom of the Sun is deemed 'not working'.
+- Executive Meddling: Discussed, as the documentary from halfway through shows that the first screening of Kingdom of the Sun is deemed 'not working'.
 From that point on the executives continue to chime in on creative decisions in the movie.
-YMMV on whether or not it is good or bad.

 - Mythology Gag: The title is taken from the name for the old screening room for Walt Disney's early cartoons, which not only had no air-conditioning, but was the place where Walt would scrutinize the work of his artists.